aquatiger/journal/README.md

 # journal

 This is a journal of my programming journey.
+## 30Oct18
+Worked on ERDs for PDX Wildlife.
+Did a few tutorials on sqlite and python.
+Worked on github issues that seemed to miraculously solve themselves today.

 ## 29Oct18
 Worked on preparing for the database for PDX Wildlife.
 Continued learning.